• Skip to main content

 Cephalometrics

 Define cephalometrics.
-What are advantages and disadvantages of cephalometrics?
+What are the advantages and disadvantages of cephalometrics?

 Answer.
 Cephalometrics is a radiography.
-“Cephalometric radiography is a standardized method of producing skull radiographs which are useful in making measurement of cranium and the orofacial complex.”
+“Cephalometric radiography is a standardized method of producing skull radiographs which are useful in measuring the cranium and the orofacial complex.”

 Cephalometrics is a radiographic technique for abstracting the human head into a geometric shape.